LukeANewton/SYSC5500-project/botnet-model-ideas.md

     - if the bot wants to hide, it should only be propagating X% of the time
         - model with longer time delays, or extra states
     - **if the network needs some % required availability, you do not want to have to reboot devices because they will be offline.
 However, if a certain percentage of time your devices are propagating a botnet instead of doing their work, then you may get more up time in the long run by rebooting now**

+# Possible Extensions
-- different topologies (if time)
+- different topologies
     - default is a fully connected network
     - what if you need to infect certain nodes to try and infect others?
         - may be too complicated to model
-- second botnet with mutually exclusive infection (if time)
+- second botnet with mutually exclusive infection
     - with rebooting to remove either infection, can one every infect X% of devices at once?

-## Issues
+# Issues
+- multiple devices might being waiting to download a binary, but only the most recently infected one will get the binary
+- model complexity
+    - there is an upper limit to how complicated we can make the model and still be able to use some verifier features
+    - if we can't use the verifier even after attempting to simplify the model, then we might as make it is complicated as we like and collect all our date through simulation runs
 - we need "realistic times" for guards and invariants
     - both aspects of times (processing time and network delay) are hard to estimate
     - if the processing is simple (which it is in most cases), maybe we can focus on network delay only?